Answering any questions about how membership works.

 This requirement is in place to honor our promise to hosts that they'll only get requests from travelers who are prepared to be totally self-sufficient and, if necessary, as inconspicuous as possible.

-If you have received our permission to qualify for privileges with a portable toilet (composting or other), describe that set up, too.
+Once you have permission, you'll need to describe the set up in your guest profile.
 Potential hosts want to know how your rig meets our requirement as a self-contained RV.

 Hosts receive a link to your guest profile with your stay request.
 They'll view that and see a photo of your rig before deciding to accept or decline.
 Although you may qualify for membership, in the end, it's up to each host what type or RV they will accept.

 Maybe.
 We may allow it, but you MUST contact us before joining.
 We'll determine eligibility based on other factors as well.
 (A mattress and a bucket in the back of a van or car won't cut it).
-Use the "Contact Us" link to send us a full description and photos of your set up.
+Use the "Contact Us" link to send us a full description of your set up.
+When you hear back from us, be prepared to send us photos as well (interior and exterior).

 Guests must be traveling in a self-contained RV to use our site.
 If you plan on tent-camping or sleeping in a passenger vehicle - car, SUV, or van - this club is not for you.
 Travelers need to be able to function entirely inside the RV, and not need to set up sleeping, cooking, sanitation, or toilet stations outside.